 Raises SAT scores

-Teaches English vocabulary.
+Teaches English vocabulary and grammar.
 More than 70% of English (and 95% of upper vocabulary) have Latin or Greek origins

 Teaches discipline, precision and attention to detail